 - Management processes for customers and shopping orders.

 - Beautiful user interface, as expected from a designing company.

 - Support for extensions and themes.

 According to builtWith, 1.07% of the top 1 million Internet websites are using Magento, or around 10,707 websites.

 Another open source eCommerce platform, also written in PHP and the Symfony framework and licensed under the OSL 3.0 license.
 The software has been in the market for more than 14 years.

 It only has support for the MySQL database system.

 PrestaShop takes pride in the number of available extensions and themes available for it, which currently exceeds 5,000.
-Some of these are free while the other could cost few tends of Euros to download.
+Some of these are free while the others could cost a few tens of Euros to download.

 The basic features in any eCommerce software are available in PrestaShop as well; such as coupons, discounts, subscribers management, taxation, usage statistics, WYSIWYG editor and SEO enhancements.
-More advanced features are available as well, such as multiple store fronts, API access and affiliates management for the listed product.
+More advanced features are available as well, such as multiple storefronts, API access and affiliate management for the listed product.

 According to builtWith, 0.3% of the top 1 million Internet websites are using PrestaShop, or around 3,000 websites.